codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

       max-width="30%"
    %}

-The token is generated, and you are redirected to the User Settings page, where you can see the new Git token for the runtime.
+The token is generated and you are redirected to the User Settings page, where you can see the new Git token assigned to the runtime.

 ### Related info
 [Git tokens in Codefresh]({{site.baseurl}}/docs/administration/git-tokens/)